 1. Schedule Consultations

 Once you have determined a few potential great doctors (who accept your insurance), call their office to see if they have availability for your due date.
 (Some high demand doctors book up quickly.)
 If they are still accepting patients with your due date, schedule consultations and ask them the questions that are most important to you.
+Just be sure to keep the bad mouthing of your previous doctor to a minimum.
+Keep it positive and make sure you mention why you think they would be a great fit for you.

 2. Get Your Medical Records

 Once you have officially decided to switch, you will need to ask for copies of all of your medical records.
 You can have them sent either to you or directly to your new doctor’s office.
-Make sure that they include all tests, lab results, etc. You may have to request your medical records in writing and have to pay for copies, FYI.
+Make sure that they include all tests, lab results, etc. You may have to request your medical records in writing and have to pay for copies.
 If your doctor has sent you to a specialist, it’s a good idea to ask for copies of the consultation notes from these visits too.

 3. Speak with Your Old Doctor’s Office Manager